 If you’re concerned about cliches in your writing, use Cliche Finder.
 It’s a free tool that lets you copy and paste your content and uncover cliches in one click:

 39. Avoid Plagiarism

-To check if your content sounds too similar to another web page, or to find out if someone has copied your work, use CopyScape.
+CopyScape will detect if you’ve inadvertently plagiarized a page or if another page has copied you.
 It’s a freemium tool that lets you enter a URL and quickly uncover copies.

 40. Use an Editorial Calendar

 We firmly believe all content writers should use an editorial calendar.
-Sure, we may be biased.
-But, if we didn’t think content calendars were an essential tool for marketers, we wouldn’t be here.
+We might be biased, but we wouldn’t be here if we didn’t think they were important for marketers.

 Paper calendars.
 Print 'em out and keep them at your desk.

 Spreadsheets.
 These are much easier to use than paper and allow for more collaboration (if you use Google Sheets or the cloud-based version of Excel).

 Calendar apps.
 These are like digital power tools for keeping everything you're working on organized.
 Might we recommend CoSchedule?